SpiralLogic/testing-guidelines/README.md

 This document is intended to provide a pragmatic reference and is the consensus of the group and not of an individual.
 When something needs to change then it should with an end goal of providing consistent advice.

 ## The purpose automated of tests
 Tests provide a way to provide confidence that our code does and continues behave as intended.
 They are the most efficient way to provide confidence at *scale* to both your teams and your future selves.
-Anything that needs to be manually demonstrated to provide confidence to more that twice should be automated.
+Anything that needs to be manually demonstrated to provide confidence more that twice should be automated.

 ## Guiding principles
 * Data is sacred!
 * Code is disposable!
 * A test should aim to resemble the way the system should be used to maximise confidence is behaves as intended

-From a complete automated test suite, an entire codebase can be re-created from scratch with an equivalent level of confidence without disrupting any real data.
+From a complete automated test suite, an entire codebase can be re-created from scratch with an equivalent level of confidence and functionality without disrupting any real data.

 ## What are the properties of good tests
 * Fast